hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/install-git-cli-on-mac-os-x.md

 ![](/assets/Screen Shot 2016-12-26 at 17.53.23.png)

-## How to update if already installed?
+## More on Git

-If Git is already opened on your Mac, just execute this command in a Terminal Window:
+You can read more on Git at :